TWiStErRob/PhilHackerBlogSource/content/post/how-passion-for-programming-can-make-us-worse.md

 >"We all tend to tie our self-esteem strongly to the quality of the product we produce…A market-derived quality standard seems to make good sense **only as long as you ignore the effect on the builder’s attitude and effectiveness…"**

-This is a strong claim that I doubt is entirely true, but to the extent that it is true, it would mean the company wastes money satisfying our desire quality insofar as our quality standard outstrips the market demand for quality.
+This is a strong claim that I doubt is entirely true, but to the extent that it is true, it would mean the company wastes money satisfying our desire for quality insofar as our quality standard outstrips the market demand for quality.

 This is especially problematic in a startup.
 An early stage startup is a war to survive, so when our passion for programming drives us to insist on higher quality than our customers demand, we wind up acting like soldiers who have gotten stuck in the trenches polishing our rifles because it makes us feel better. ✨ 🔫 ✨

 I’m not saying that there’s anything wrong with caring about quality or interesting problems.
-I just think that at a startup, its tough if programmers are focusing on these things over survival.
+I just think that at a startup, it's tough if programmers are focusing on these things over survival.

 ### Excessive Specialization